jainshubham/click-classification/readme.md

 communication_line_Adda.com                   -1.000000           -1.000000        0.981749                     1.000000                     -0.163673
 communication_line_Firstwall                   0.163673            0.163673        0.026933                    -0.163673                      1.000000

 C. insert_time is a continous feature.
 We are converting insert_time into 6 categories of 4 hour each.
 There could be certain times of the day when people would be more likely to click.

 D. session_id corresponds to user behaviour.
 Some users are more likely to click on ads than other.
 We categorize users based on number of past clicks and impressions.
 If a new user belongs to high clickers he is more likely to click again.
-A useful way would be to also include click impression ratio, but it proved difficult to evolve a metric for this.
+This looks like a good replacement of click through rate, taking means seems unnecessary calculation.

 E. Similar to session_id a profile based on past clicks and impression of story_ids are converted into categorical features.